krishmkumar/INDE577_Kumar_DataSciMachineLearning/notebooks/README.md

 The notebooks in this folder are designed to:

-- Serve as tutorials for students using the `rice2025` package
+- Serve as tutorials and execution for using the `rice2025` package
 - Demonstrate the correct usage of each algorithm
 - Provide clean, reproducible examples for INDE 577 coursework
 - Help users understand the **theory**, **implementation**, and **practical behavior** of classical ML methods